Despite 2 straight losses, Rutgers ready for NCAA run

 - Steve PikiellAmerican basketball player-coach

-PISCATAWAY, N.J.
-(AP) After 31 years of coaching, Steve Pikiell is looking forward to the time when he can roll a basketball onto the court, sit back and watch Rutgers win game after game.
+PISCATAWAY, N.J.- After 31 years of coaching, Steve Pikiell is looking forward to the time when he can roll a basketball onto the court, sit back and watch Rutgers win game after game.

 As soon as the words came out his mouth Thursday, the 54-year-old Scarlet Knights coach started laughing.
 It was almost as if he remembered his team plays in the Big Ten Conference.